lion3993vn/NJS1703_Himari_BE/README.md

 # 🎮 NJS1703 Himari Backend

-Backend API for the Himari project built with .NET 8.0 and Entity Framework Core.
+Backend API for the Himari project is built with .NET 8.0 and Entity Framework Core, featuring real-time AI chatbot streaming and PayOS VietQR payment integration.

 ## 🚀 Quick Start Guide